 The table below contains the historical nowcasts for the quarter currently being nowcast.
 For previous days, the final nowcast of each day (based on the UTC time zone) is given in the table.
 The most recent nowcast given in the table may be revised within the day.

 To download the above historical nowcasts for the current quarter click the download button below, or to download another quarter's historical nowcasts, change the selection from the dropdown.
+(Note: downloads for 2023Q1 and Q4 are currently unavailable due to an automatic updating issue.)

 Contents by column: